jgregoriods/ga-decipher/README.md

 | <img src="img/430.png" height="32"> | 430 | ri | ha |
 | <img src="img/9.png" height="32"> | 9 | ha | ra |
 | <img src="img/5.png" height="32"> | 5 | o | te |

+It is curious that the readings of 600 as *ta* and 381 as *ka* have previously been suggested based on independent evidence (Guy 1990; Davletshin 2022).

+This is by no means an endorsement that the above solution is correct, as it heavily depends on the correct identification of the glyph inventory, the nature of rongorongo as mainly syllabic, the assumption that the chosen rapanui corpus is representative of the language in the glyphs, among other factors.